sophiekrisch/Alloy-Graphics-Library/README.md

 Alloy Graphics Library
 ========

 Alloy is yet another 2D/3D graphics library written in C++11.
-As mundane as that sounds, this API provides an extensive collection of UI components and engineering reference implementations of common 2D/3D graphics algorithms for fast prototyping on windows and linux platforms.
+As mundane as that sounds, this API provides an extensive collection of GUI components and engineering reference implementations of common 2D/3D graphics algorithms for fast prototyping on windows and linux platforms.

 ## Contents
 - Anti-aliased vector graphics drawing (NanoVG).